-The daughter dug out old photo albums, and we organized pictures into a personalized book, adding captions to spark even more memories.
-When presented with the book, her mother immediately lit up and began regaling us with stories of her youth.
+Her daughter dug out old photos albums.
+We organized pictures into a personalized book, adding captions to spark even more memories.
+When presented with the book, her mother lit up and began regaling us with stories of her youth.

 More Popular Articles: